paypal/skipto/README.md

 ## Version History
 ### Version 3.1
-* Added actions to dynamically update the list of landmarks and headers
+* Added actions to toggle between "Important" and "All" landmarks and headings.
 * Added more information about accesskey.
 * Fixed bugs in 3.0